 Homeschooling a child with a disability is a challenging task.
-It is not always easy and having help to deliver the teaching is, I feel, imperative.
-Families with children who don’t fit into the ‘mainstream of life’ are already struggling to cope with extra daily demands and sometimes extreme challenges and we need to be realistic about their abilities.
-This does not mean however that they won’t constantly surprise us with what they achieve.
+Having help to deliver the teaching can be an important asset.
+Families with children who don’t fit into the ‘mainstream of life’ may be struggling to cope with extra daily demands.
+Sometimes the challenges are extreme and we need to be realistic about their abilities.
+This does not mean, however, that they won’t constantly surprise us with what they achieve.

 Homeschooling is NOT a magic cure for our children’s learning or behaviour issues but they will be learning in an environment where all the people involved have their needs very much at heart and this has got to be a desirable thing!

-‘Group Special Education (GSE) is a group in the Ministry of Education focused on providing services — directly and indirectly — to children and young people with special education needs.’
+Learning Support is a group within the Ministry of Education focused on providing services — directly and indirectly — to children and young people with special education needs.

 Below are a few comments from some mothers who home educate their Designer Kids